REFFIX-BR/LiaCore/replit.md

 ## Overview

 LIA CORTEX is an enterprise-grade AI middleware orchestration platform for TR Telecom's customer service, acting as an intelligent router and coordinator for specialized AI assistants powered by OpenAI's Assistants API.
 It integrates a RAG knowledge base using Upstash Vector for dynamic Q&A and action execution via structured APIs.
-The platform features a real-time supervisor monitoring dashboard for human intervention and an autonomous continuous learning system that evolves assistant prompts based on feedback.
+The platform features automated boleto consultation, PPPoE connection diagnosis, and customer unlock/unblock requests for blocked connections.
+It includes a real-time supervisor monitoring dashboard for human intervention and an autonomous continuous learning system that evolves assistant prompts based on feedback.
 The business vision is to significantly enhance customer service efficiency and satisfaction through intelligent automation and continuous AI improvement.

 ## User Preferences